techconative/inmemory-posf/README.md

-# In Memory-POSF
+# Inmemory POSF

 ### Problem Statement

-Struck with Datasource with no filtering,searching and pagination features?.
+Stuck with Datasource with no filtering,searching and pagination features?
-UI is feeling Hard to handle bulk of data?.
+UI is feeling hard to handle bulk of data?
 We provide you the best solution to overcome these issues with minimal overhead.

 ### Solution

-As we are developing so much software in today’s world and dealing with tons of data.
-Imagine a situation where you have tons of data to show on your web page.
-A browser will have not able to render all the data at one shot.
+As we are developing so much software in today’s world and dealing with tons of data, imagine a situation where you have tons of data to show on your web page, A browser will not be able to render all the data at one shot.
-So the best option is to go for InMemory pagination, where a server will return the bounded number of rows to show in the UI.
+So the best option is to go for **Inmemory POSF**, where a server will return the bounded number of rows to show in the UI.

 ### How to use this plugin

 ##### Approach 1

-- To use this plugin , just extend the class **PaginationService** and override the **getRawData()**  function such that it returns list of desired object.
+- To use this plugin , just extend the class **PaginationService** and override the **getPageResult()**  function such that it returns list of desired object.
-- *getRawData()* method will return the complete source data from which the plugin will take care of performing pagination and searching for you.
+- *getPageResult()* method will return the complete source data from which the plugin will take care of performing pagination and searching for you.

-Sample snippet:

 https://github.com/techconative/inmemory-posf/blob/536ba7b1062edce986798a96c7c7210302921807/src/test/java/com/techconative/inmemory/pagination/FeedService.java#L23-L34